Kodular/Documentation/docs/components/social/phone-number-picker.md

 Other properties affect the appearance of the button (`` TextAlignment ``, `` BackgroundColor ``, etc.) and whether it can be clicked on (`` Enabled ``).

 The PhoneNumberPicker component may not work on all Android devices.
-For example, on Android systems before system 3.0, the returned lists of phone numbers and email addresses will be empty
+For example, on Android systems before system 3.0, the returned lists of phone numbers and email addresses will be empty.

 ??? example "Permissions"
     * [android.permission.READ_CONTACTS](https://developer.android.com/reference/android/Manifest.permission.html#READ_CONTACTS)